This slow cooker vegan cauliflower tikka masala with spinach and chickpeas is so simple to prepare.

 - 1 tablespoon ginger fresh, grated.
 Or 1 teaspoon of dried.

-- 3 tablespoons tikka masala curry powder or regular curry powder, or use a curry paste
+- 3 tablespoon tikka masala curry powder or regular curry powder, or use a curry paste

-- 120 ml coconut milk from a can. mix the coconut milk well if it has separated in the can.
+- 120 millilitre coconut milk from a can. mix the coconut milk well if it has separated in the can.

 - 1 tablespoon maple syrup or other syrup such as agave/date or just regular sugar.